SigismundBT/mostir/docs/docs/config.md

 # ⚙️ Config

-Mostir uses a `mostir.config.mjs` file at the project root.
+mostir uses a `mostir.config.mjs` file at the project root.

 ## Options